CyberFlameGO/svnpython/Doc/library/dbhash.rst

 Database Objects
 ----------------

-The database objects returned by :func:`.open` provide the methods  common to all the DBM-style databases and mapping objects.
+The database objects returned by :func:`open` provide the methods  common to all the DBM-style databases and mapping objects.
 The following methods are available in addition to the standard methods.